w3f/polkadot-wiki/docs/learn-staking.md

 ## Inflation

-Planned to be close to 10% in the first year.
+Inflation is designed to be close to 10% in the first year.
 This means that each validator will get 1,000 - 2,000 DOTs per month to share with their nominators.

 ![staking](assets/NPoS/staking-participation-rate.png)